Master of Science in Accounting

 - GPA - Minimum undergraduate GPA of 3.0 (overall); comparable Accounting GPA.

-- Successful completion of all other UMass Lowell admissions requirements including three letters of recommendation and Manning School of Business TOEFL minimums.
+- Successful completion of all other University of Massachusetts Lowell Graduate Admissions requirements including three letters of recommendation and Manning School of Business TOEFL minimums.

 - Exceptions or modifications to the above will be considered on a case-by-case basis.